Human-elephant conflict: A deadly battle over ever decreasing land

 Elephants eat up to 450kg of food per day

-Elephants are messy eaters, they need up up to 450kg of food per day.
+Elephants are messy eaters, they need up to 450kg of food per day.
 A single elephant can smash work of a hectare of crops in a very short time.

 Consequences for local people

-The elephant raids pushes small farmers, often desperately poor and already economically to a vulnerable condition.
+The elephant raids push small farmers, often desperately poor and already economically to a vulnerable condition.

 They may lose their entire livelihood overnight from an elephant raid.